hinodecoder/Hinode-Code/RAYCASTING001.md

 Here is code I’ve written so far based on Pikuma course.
 It’s just a record before I set up proper GitHub repository and make it more “multiplatform”.

+***This code is a mess.
+Don't use it.
+I assure you that I'll post better code when raycaster will looks like something useful.
+For now it's some crazy stuff in one place.***

 ```C
 #include <stdio.h>
 #include <limits.h>